FuzzyGrim/blog/_posts/posts/2022-08-20-secure-vps.md

 - Add the user to the `sudo` group: `usermod -aG sudo username`

-- To run `docker` commands without sudo, add the user to the `docker` group: `usermod -aG docker username`
+- You can run `docker` commands without sudo by adding your user to the `docker` group: `usermod -aG docker username`, but be aware of the [security issues](https://docs.docker.com/engine/security/#docker-daemon-attack-surface) of doing so.

 ## Disable root